 $151+: Adidas training shoes at this price point are usually made for weightlifting and powerlifting exercises.
 Weightlifting shoes tend to be more expensive than regular training shoes as they are more durable and are made from higher quality materials.

 In 2005, Adidas tapped English fashion designer, Stella McCartney, to produce a line of Adidas training shoes and activewear for women that mixes soft femininity and high-performance.
 Her signature style of playful prints, fashion-forward design, and vibrancy is evident in her creations.

 How do I tell if my Adidas training shoes are fake?

 There are plenty of ways to tell if your Adidas training shoes are fake or not.
 Here are things you should look out for to spot a fake.

-- Stitch: As a leading sportswear brand, Adidas has a high quality control.
+Stitch: As a leading sportswear brand, Adidas has high-quality control.
 If you find uneven stitches or unfinished seams on your training shoe, it is definitely a knock-off.

 Due to the strenuous nature of cross-training, it is difficult to avoid getting your Adidas training shoes dirty or smelly.
 Here are ways you can make your training shoes look like new again:

 Spot clean: If you notice any stains, clean them as soon as possible to prevent them from settling into the fabric of the shoe.